-We believe there are opportunities to apply our lender-placed business model to other products and services.
-We have developed products in adjacent and emerging markets, such as the lender-placed flood and multi-family housing insurance products.
+We believe there are opportunities to apply our specialty insurance expertise to other products and services.
+We have developed products and services in adjacent and emerging markets, such as lender-placed flood insurance, multi-family housing insurance and property preservation services.
+In September 2013, we acquired Field Asset Services ("FAS"), a company that provides property preservation, restoration and inspection services.
+We believe this acquisition will allow us to strengthen and diversify our property business.
 We also act as an administrator for the U.S. Government under the voluntary National Flood Insurance Program, for which we earn a fee for collecting premiums and processing claims.
 This business is 100% reinsured to the U.S. Government.

 Assurant Specialty Property establishes long-term relationships with leading mortgage lenders and servicers.
-The majority of our lenderplaced agreements are exclusive.
+The majority of our lender-placed agreements are exclusive.
 Typically, these agreements have terms of three to five years and allow us to integrate our systems with those of our clients.

 We offer our manufactured housing insurance programs primarily through manufactured housing lenders and retailers, along with independent specialty agents.
 The independent specialty agents distribute flood products and miscellaneous specialty property products.
-Multifamily housing products are distributed primarily through property management companies and affinity marketing partners.
+Multi-family housing products are distributed primarily through property management companies and affinity marketing partners.

 Our lender-placed homeowners insurance program and certain of our manufactured housing products are not underwritten on an individual policy basis.
 Contracts with our clients require us to issue these policies automatically when a borrower's insurance coverage is not maintained.
-These products are priced to factor in the lack of individual policy underwriting.
+These products are priced to factor in the additional underwriting risk from ensuring all client properties are provided continuous insurance coverage.
 We monitor pricing adequacy based on a variety of factors and adjust pricing as required, subject to regulatory constraints.